GrishonNganga/ByPass/README.md

 # ByPass
 #### This is a CL application that allows users manage their passwords.
 Call it.
 Your Password Vault.
-Have one password and all the rest are done for ypu.
+Have one password and all the rest are done for you.

 #### By **Grishon Gikima**
 ## Description